Photo: Aaron White

-Little did I realize when I agreed to spending 3.5 months in Victoria’s lovely Cadboro Bay neighbourhood with Charlie the dachshund, just exactly how single-minded and specific in his tastes and daily requirements this little dog would prove to be.
+Little did I realize when I agreed to spending 3.5 months in the summer of 2018, in Victoria’s lovely Cadboro Bay neighbourhood with Charlie the dachshund, just exactly how single-minded and specific in his tastes and daily requirements this little dog would prove to be.
 Let’s just say Charlie knows his mind and is not to be easily disuaded when focussed on a particular outcome, despite the dignified manner in which he makes his requests.

 There were a few issues Charlie needed to straighten us out on right off the bat: